-A complete guide to planning and going on a fantastic wildlife river cruise on the Kinabatangan River near Sukau, Sabah.
+Here’s how I planned and went on a fantastic wildlife river cruise on the Kinabatangan River near Sukau, Sabah– and how you can too!

-Therefore, to help you plan your trip, I’ve compiled this Kinabatangan River to answer the common questions and guide you through what you need to know before heading to Sukau and down the Kinabatangan River.
+To help you plan your trip, I’ve written this Kinabatangan River to answer the common questions and guide you through what you need to know before heading to Sukau and down the Kinabatangan River.

-- How to Book a Kinabatangan River Cruise from Sukau
+How to Book a Trip to the Kinabatangan River

-Due to the amazing wildlife spotting experiences on offer on the Kinabatangan River, you'll want to spend at least a night here.
+Before you plan, the amazing wildlife spotting experiences on offer on the Kinabatangan River mean that you definitely want to spend at least one night here.

-However, the most difficult part of arranging the river cruise is organising transport to the river, since there is no public transport available.
+However, the most difficult part I found when arranging my river cruise was organizing transport to the river.
+There is no public transport available.

-Luckily, tourists staying in nearby Sandakan or Sepilok (to see the Orangutan conservation area) can visit the Kinabatangan on an organized 2-day trip.
+Luckily, if you are staying in nearby Sandakan or Sepilok (to see the Orangutan conservation area) you can visit the Kinabatangan on an organized 2-day trip.
+This is the simplest way and ties well into your overall itinerary.

 This trip includes your river cruises with a guide and a stay at the riverside Nature Lodge.
 But, more importantly, also includes transport in and out of the river area, which is the most difficult thing to arrange.